Diptyque (Messiaen)

-Diptyque : essai sur la vie terrestre et l'éternité bienheureuse (Diptych: essay on earthly life and blessed eternity) is a bipartite essay for organ in C minor by French composer Olivier Messiaen.
-Written from 1929 through 1930, it is inspired by the theology of his Catholic faith and contrasts two states of existence: the earthly life and the heavenly afterlife.
+Diptyque : essai sur la vie terrestre et l'éternité bienheureuse (Diptych: essay on earthly life and blessed eternity) is a bipartite essay for organ in C minor by the French composer Olivier Messiaen.
+Written from 1929 through 1930, it is inspired by his Catholic faith and contrasts two states of existence: the earthly life and the heavenly afterlife.

 History

-In autumn of 1929, Messiaen acquainted himself with Charles Quef, then-titular organist at the Église de la Sainte Trinité in the ninth arrondissement of Paris.
-Through this, he was able to play his first two organ recitals in the Church of Saint John the Baptist Tencin, just northeast of Grenoble.
-They took place on 15 and 22 September.
+In autumn of 1929, Messiaen acquainted himself with Charles Quef, then organist at the Église de la Sainte Trinité in Paris.
+Through this, he was able to play his first two organ recitals in the Church of Saint John the Baptist in Tencin on 15 and 22 September.

-The Diptyque was dedicated to two of Messiaen's most influential composers and teachers: Marcel Dupré and Paul Dukas; the first part of the work is clearly influenced by their style.
+The Diptyque was dedicated to two of Messiaen's most influential composers and teachers: Marcel Dupré and Paul Dukas.
+The first part of the work is clearly influenced by their style.
 Messiaen himself premièred a concert for Les amis de l'orgue on 20 February 1930, at the Église de la Sainte Trinité.
 It immediately caught the attention of fellow musicians and was published shortly afterwards in May 1930, by Éditions Durand.
 This publication was followed by some of his other compositions (the Préludes were released in June and the Trois mélodies in October).
 It is Messiaen's only organ work published by Durand.

 Messiaen later became critical of his own earlier style.
 In an interview with Karin Ernst on 24 October 1977, Messiaen referred to the Diptyque as a 'sin' of his youth.

 Structure

-Although the Diptyque is in a single movement, it has two thematically related sections.
-Many scholars and performers thus consider it a two-movement work out of convenience.
-Being diptychal, the first section - at under five minutes (after the metronome mark) - is followed by the second section also taking a little under five minutes.
+Although the Diptyque is in a single movement, it has two thematically related sections; many scholars and performers thus consider it a two-movement work out of convenience.
+Each section lasts slightly under five minutes at the specified tempi.
 It is scored for solo pipe organ, requiring two manuals and pedals.
-The second section also requires a manual of sixty-one notes, with a top C, unless one could manœuvre octaves through higher-pitched registration.

-It is also worth noting that there are inconsistencies, errors or questionable notes (evidenced by redundant accidentals and parallel passages later) in measures 16, 18, 22, 28, 48, 50, 52, 76, 91, and 95.
+The second section requires a manual of sixty-one notes, with a top C, unless one could manœuvre octaves through higher-pitched registration.
+There are inconsistencies, errors or questionable notes (evidenced by redundant accidentals and parallel passages later) in measures 16, 18, 22, 28, 48, 50, 52, 76, 91, and 95.